 Pukekohe is small town that is only 0.01% size of Auckland, but it produces an incredible 26% of the total vegetables grown in New Zealand.
 When the first lockdown of March 2020 hit, local growers were placed under huge pressure and stress.
 More than ever before, the problem of wasted produce in New Zealand was clear.

-"The growers are not the one wasted all ugly food, we are!
+"The growers are not the ones who are wasting all the "ugly" food, we are with our high standards!
 Therefore we need to change how we eat and consume NOW"

-We're blessed that have Allan Fong's farm onboard this February.
+We're blessed to have Allan Fong's farm onboard as one of our partners.
 The Fresh Grower provides an award-winning range of flavourful, versatile products that fit the current generation’s lifestyles.
-They proudly supply all mainstream supermarkets from baby size vegetables to big cauliflowers, at the same time they're facing food loss like other growers in our community due to ridiculous standards as too big, too small and misshaped etc. like the heart shaped beetroots been rejected because they're not so round.
-We're going to closely working with Allan's team, and to discover more imperfect foods to get back to community.
+They proudly supply all mainstream supermarkets from baby size vegetables to big cauliflowers, but at the same time they're facing food loss like other growers in our community due to the ridiculous standards - one example of this is heart shaped beetroots being rejected because they're not so round.
+We've been closely working with Allan's team to discover ways to get more imperfect foods back into the community.

-Please spread words to your friends, family and your neighbours, let's bring those back to our table and I'm sure that'll bring smiles back on.
+Please spread the words to your friends, family and your neighbours about Perfectly Imperfect, and let's help these growers bring their "ugly" product back to our tables - it's sure to bring smiles all round.